brandon-rhodes/blog/texts/brandon/2018/sympy.md

 The result is Python code
-that I can paste directly into Skyfield without the temptation to perform any further tweaks — letting me return to my star chart code in the confidence that the underlying rotations have been computed flawlessly.
+that I can paste directly into Skyfield without the temptation to perform any further tweaks — letting me return to my star chart rendering in the confidence that the underlying rotations have been computed flawlessly.